The vibrant golden to yellow and orange colored Marigold flower can add aesthetic value to your garden, office, or landscape.

 Although the Marigold flower has many benefits, consuming some varieties can be mildly toxic to your pets.

-Generally, because of its non-toxic nature, the Marigold has been used for culinary and medicinal purposes since ancient times.
+Generally, the Marigold has been used for culinary and medicinal purposes since ancient times because of its non-toxic nature.

 However, it must be taken occasionally and in a moderate amount.

-If you are sensitive to the Asteraceae or Compositae family, avoiding the genus Tagetes may prevent skin rashes and allergies.
+The Marigold flower may not be edible if you are sensitive to the Asteraceae or Compositae family.
+So, avoiding the genus Tagetes may prevent skin rashes and allergies.

 Also, if you suspect your pets have nibbled Marigolds, check for the signs of vomiting, drooling, gastrointestinal irritation, reddening skin, and allergic rashes.